EliteTRENT/Bruteforce_password_cracker/README.md

 brute_force(target_pass, max_length)
 Attempts to brute force the target password by generating all possible combinations of characters up to the specified maximum length.

-# Cons
+# Limitations
-Time taken to crack the password increases drastically after the max length exceeds 4
+* Time taken to crack the password increases drastically after the max length exceeds 4

-License
+# License
 This project is licensed under the MIT License.
 See the LICENSE file for details.